 Stay on Schedule – Try to go to bed and get up at the same time each day.
 Need to take naps?
 Plan them; make sure you take them at the same time every day and limit them to no more than 60 minutes.
 Try to prevent taking naps after 5pm – the extra sleep may feel good at the time, but may prevent you from falling asleep when you need to later in the evening.

 Lack of sleep can become a vicious cycle – the more you need, the less that becomes available to you.
-By addressing your symptoms and issues at the get-go and speaking with a trusted healthcare practitioner, you can learn to take control of this integral part of your health and well-being.
-Going beddy-bye should eventually feel more like a blessing and less like a curse.
+By addressing your symptoms when they first occur and speaking with a trusted healthcare practitioner, you can learn to take control of this integral part of your health and well-being.
+Going to bed should eventually feel more like a blessing and less like a curse.

 Leech, B. (2015).
 Overcoming sleep problems with lupus.
 Retrieved from: https://lupus.newlifeoutlook.com/finding-sleep/